Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 > Anytime we find ourselves wanting to criticize, when we translate that criticism into our needs that isn't being met, we are far more likely to get our needs met, when we speak our needs than when we tell people what's wrong with them.

-We evaluate behavior best, according to the principles of nonviolent communication, in a way that promotes compassionate giving, where people enjoying learning from each other.
+We evaluate behavior best, according to the principles of Nonviolent Communication, in a way that promotes compassionate giving, where people enjoying learning from each other.

 We are more likely to promote connections of that sort, speaking clear observations, feelings, and needs.